 Tasha would kill me if I didn’t include this one, but for a delicious dessert head to Astoria.
 It has an adjoining hotel with a hip interior that exhibits the local atmosphere.
 Ask for the Molten Chocolate Cake.
 You won’t be disappointed.

 For location, this restaurant takes the cake for us.
 Conte is reputed for being one of the best restaurants in Montenegro serving up great fresh seafood from the local fisherman of Perast.
 Perast is the town over from Kotor, and a must for those with the time.
 Read on below for more.

 About a 20-minute bus ride north of Kotor is the small village of Perast.
+Traveling here is the perfect day trip from Kotor.
 Take the Blue Line bus that runs every 30 minutes along the main road to reach the town (€1.20).
 The town resides on a hill along the Kotor Bay coastline.
 There are locals around, but the area is known for being a quiet reprieve to enjoy the bay.
 No cruise ships drop anchor in Perast, so you already know you are beating those crowds.
 There are several old churches and museums to venture into, but we found the real charm to lie in just soaking in the ambiance of the cafes frequented by the locals.

 We found one of the most beautiful spots we’ve ever found in the Perast.
 It was a small patio replete with concrete columns and fragrant wisteria.
 It was a photographers paradise.
 And of course, we had to do a handstand.
 We get a lot of questions on where to find this location and I don’t know the exact name of it.
 All I can say is that is right along the water past many of the main shops in Perast.
 The town is not that big so it shouldn’t be too hard to find.
 The photo below was taken in early April.